 - Many pharmaceutical drugs act to mask or relieve symptoms and do not actually address the underlying cause of the disease.

 These are just a few of the most shocking facts.

 (I do want to say that, although our health care system is broken, there is good in it too of course.
 I have seen many instances where doctors and support staff (myself included *wink*) have saved lives in the conventional setting.
 I just feel there are better options for dealing with many of the chronic diseases and health issues.)

 Finding Herbal Medicine

-I needed alternatives, so I did what I always did and dove into research.
+I needed alternatives, so I did what I always do and dove into research.
 I found article after article of using plants as natural remedies.
 A new spark was ignited inside me when I found the world of herbal medicine.
 I wanted to learn more.

 There is so much information on herbalism and plant-based medicine out there.
 I needed to find a reliable source to educate myself.
 It’s actually really hard to find reliable information that has the research and articles to back it up.

 I did a lot of research before deciding on The Herbal Academy.
 If I was going to shell out a decent amount of money for an online course, it needed to match a specific set of criteria.
 My needs were pretty straightforward.
 I needed a course that would

 - Appeal to my learning style